 - Click on the power icon and then click on Restart.

-- Your PC should now restart and hopefully, your GPU fans will start spinning.
+- Your PC should restart; hopefully, your GPU fans will start spinning.

 - If your GPU fans are still not spinning after restarting your PC, try booting into Safe Mode.